danielllmuniz/devices-api/README.md

 - **Tern** (migration manager for SQL databases)
 - **SQLC** (safe and efficient SQL query generator for Go)

+Additionally, a Postman collection is available in the root path of the repository (`devices-api.postman_collection.json`) to facilitate testing the API endpoints.

 ## 🚀 How to Run the Project
 The API runs inside a Docker container and can be easily started using the `Makefile`.